8uziak/myWebDomain/README.md

 ## Stack

-The website was created using the python 3.8.5 programming language (Flask among others), HTML5 and CSS.
+The website was created using the python 3.8.5 programming language (for instance Flask), HTML5 and CSS.
 I used AWS (Amazon Web Services) to deploy the website to the web: Elastic Beanstalk, S3, RDS, Route 53, CodePipeline.

 ## Link